Financing for equity in higher education

 The 1995 Higher Education Act mandates the Council of Ministers to define the types, amounts and allocation procedures for these scholarships and related social benefits, which are then implemented by institutions in their internal rules.
 The following groups are entitled to statefunded scholarships regardless of academic performance: unmarried students without both parents, students with permanent disabilities, those with parents with permanent disabilities, care leavers under the Child Protection Act, student mothers with a child up to six years of age, and student fathers with a young child for whom they are sole or primary carers.

 Loans are available under the 2008 Student and Doctoral-Candidate Loans Act (SDCLA), which establishes a government-guaranteed loan scheme, implemented through partner banks, that provides tuition and maintenance loans to full-time Bachelor, Master, and doctoral students, with regulated grace periods and subsidized interest designed to support students with lower earning capacity.
-In 2026, amendments to the SDCLA were adopted to set interest rates at no higher than 3 per cent, increasing the accessibility and affordability of higher education.
+In 2026, amendments to the SDCLA were adopted to set interest rates at no higher than 3 per cent (reduced from 7%), increasing the accessibility and affordability of higher education.

 4. Support for students’ living costs